Table of Contents

 Source: Mad Lemmings

 The infographic above should give you a clear step-by-step guide on how to optimize for your keywords in your content and get it to rank on Google.
+Keep in mind that you need to write content that provides value, or Google will not rank you for long.

 By optimizing your website for people and search engines, you can drive new prospects to your practice site and convert them into prospective clients.